 8. Leave no billable hour un-tracked

-Looking at this funnel, it’s easy to see where profitability is leaking away from a lawyer’s workday.
-But closing the gap between billable hours worked and hours invoiced can help.
-One simple way to improve this metric is to use technology to more accurately track your time.
+One simple way to leave no billable hour un-tracked is to use technology to more accurately track your time.
 Clio Manage’s legal time tracking software empowers you to capture billable time, no matter where you’re working.
 By recording your working hours in real-time, you can reduce untracked—and unbilled—hours.

 Even if you don’t use the billable hour at your law firm, you should still track your time to ensure your rates are profitable.
 This applies whether you use a flat-fee method, subscription model, or other billing methods.